csdurfee/csdurfee.github.io/content/the-unstreaky-GOAT.md

 If this were a Youtube video, imagine me zooming in on the solitary dot in the upper right while I play the hook from [Baker Street](https://youtu.be/BO1qcWa6blQ?t=22) on a kazoo.

+(While we're here, note the strong trend towards high volume shooters having positive z-scores.
+There is no player with over 6500 makes and a career negative z-score.
+Every single one of the ~25 people to hit that mark have a positive z-score.)

-Which is to say, it's really, really unlikely.
+What LeBron has done is really, really unlikely by chance alone.
 The odds are around 1 in 550 million.
 That puts him in the 99.9999998th percentile.

 If all 8.2 Billion people on the planet had LeBron's NBA career, taking over 29,000 shots like he has, at the same FG% he did, we'd expect 15 people to be that unstreaky or more.
 That's elite company.
-Not only is LeBron James the LeBron James of basketball, he's also the LeBron James of being unstreaky at basketball.
+Not only is LeBron James the LeBron James of basketball, he's also the LeBron James of being unstreaky at shooting the basketball.

 As both the most unstreaky player of all time, and the most prolific scorer of all time, LeBron James makes a perfect test subject for understanding unstreakiness.

 He's had 15,159 shooting streaks in his career so far, which is 504 more streaks than expected.
 Say LeBron takes a low percentage shot because he feels like he has the hot hand.
-It might be lower, but it's probably not dramatically worse than his regular shot.
+It might be a worse shot than usual, but it's probably not dramatically worse than his regular shot.
 Maybe it's a shot that goes in 40% of the time instead of 55%.
 So for him to have 500 more streaks than expected, that's potentially thousands of choices LeBron has made over his career that increased the likelihood of streaks getting broken.

 ## Streak lengths
 I simulated LeBron's career 1000 times and compared the frequency of streak lengths to his actual career.
 Here are his actual streaks as a percentage of the simulated frequencies: